 How is Skyla used?

-Skyla is a T-shaped plastic device that is inserted through the vagina and placed into the uterus by a doctor.
-The device is usually inserted within 7 days after the start of a menstrual period.
+The Skyla IUD is inserted through the vagina and placed into the uterus by a doctor.

-The Skyla IUD should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications.
+Skyla should not interfere with sexual intercourse, wearing a tampon or menstrual cup, or using other vaginal medications.

 Your doctor should check the IUD after a few weeks to make sure it is still in place.
 You will also need annual pelvic exams and Pap smears.